dani-santos-code/linux_server_config/README.md

 ## Generate SSH keys for Grader and add to server
 - This prevents brute force attacks

-- Generate ssh-keys for grader, with passphrase of `grader1453` `ssh-keygen`
+- Generate ssh-keys for grader with passphrase `ssh-keygen`

 - Generated two keys (one public, one private)